Asian tech shares track Nasdaq gains as inflation fears recede

 In the foreign exchange market, the dollar was languishing near multi-month lows following its steepest slide in about two weeks on Thursday as bets of early U.S. rate hikes pared back.

-The digital token rebounded Thursday after prominent backers such as Ark Invest's (ARKK.P) Cathie Wood and Tesla's (TSLA.O) Elon Musk indicated their support.
+The digital token rebounded Thursday after prominent backers such as Ark Invest’s Cathie Wood and Tesla’s Elon Musk indicated their support.

 Wednesday’s brutal selloff was triggered by worries over tighter regulation in China and unease about the extent of leveraged positions among investors.